N44TS/sfssharer/README.md

 - **Prize Allocation**: The smart contract is responsible for determining winners and distributing prizes.
 Winners are determined based on who predicts a number closest to a specific value.
 This means that winning is not based on random choice but also skill and prediction accuracy.

 - **Prize Distribution**: The DApp automatically distributes prizes to the top three participants with predictions closest to the actual outcome.
 The prizes consist of a share (currently 50%, 30%, 20%) of the fees collected from the Sequencer Fee Sharing (SFS) mechanism over the past two weeks.
-Currently, the admin has the responsibility to manually claim these fees to the contract.
+Currently, the admin has the responsibility to manually claim these fees to the contract (see admin panel below for more info)

 - **Claiming Rewards**: The contract automatically identifies the winners and communicates with the frontend to enable them to claim their share of the fees with just a click of a button.

+- **Admin Panel**:
-- **Admin Panel**: Provides the capability to check whether the contract is registered with SFS, for those who are concerned about contract registration.
-It also allows for setting the result (oracle integration planned as the next step), resetting the game, and claiming SFS fees.
+- Provides the capability to check whether the contract is registered with SFS.
+- Allows for setting the result (oracle integration planned as the next step)
+- Reset the game button; this function clears the predictions array and resets the winningNumber.
+It also clears the winnerPosition mapping for all addresses that have made predictions
+- Claim SFS fees.
 Note that the admin must click a button that pays out directly to the contract (see above).
-There is no way for the admin to personally receive the fees.
+Its hard coded in the contract that only the contract address is payable from this function, there is no way for the admin to personally receive the fees.

 - **Countdown Timer**: The DApp features a countdown timer that adds an element of excitement and anticipation to the game.